Non-thermal Sunyaev-Zeldovich signal from radio galaxy lobes: Sunyaev-Zeldovich effect from non-thermal relativistic population of electrons

 \section{Sunyaev-Zeldovich effect from non-thermal relativistic population of electrons}

 It is well known that energetic electrons can boost the CMB photons to higher energy through inverse Compton scattering creating a distortion in the CMB blackbody spectrum.
-If the energy distribution of the electrons is non-relativistic and thermal, then the distortion has universal $y$-distortion shape \citep{ZS1969}.
+If the energy distribution of the electrons is non-relativistic and thermal, then the distortion has $y$-distortion shape \citep{ZS1969} (See Sec. \ref{sec:detection} for further discussions on corrections to $y$-distortion) .
 For relativistic electrons, with a Lorentz factor $\gamma$, a photon with energy $\epsilon$ gets boosted to $\gamma^2\epsilon$.
 In this case, the spectral distortion shape will be a function of the electron energy distribution.
 The intensity of the CMB spectrum per frequency is given by,

 where $I(x)=\frac{x^3}{e^x-1}$, $I(x)$ is the dimensionless intensity, $x$ is the dimensional frequency which is given by $x=\frac{E_{\gamma}}{k_{\rm{B}}T_{\rm{CMB}}}$,where $E_{\gamma}$ is the energy of photon, $k_{\rm{B}}$ is the Boltzmann constant, $T_{\rm{CMB}}$ is the CMB temperature, and other symbols have usual meanings.
 The intensity of distorted CMB spectrum is independent of redshift for a given population of electrons.
 The CMB distortion in the optically thin limit can be written as \citep{ZS1969,B1999},